swissup/swissup.github.io/m2/extensions/seo-urls/configuration.md

 ### Layered Navigation

-At this setcion you can make few tweacks to url biuld for filters in layered navigation.
+At this section you can make few tweaks to url build for filters in layered navigation.

-By default extension build filte url like this - `http://example.com/gear/bags/color-black/material-polyester.html`.
+By default extension build filter url like this - `http://example.com/gear/bags/color-black/material-polyester.html`.
 Where `gear/bags` is category and `color-black/material-polyester` are applied filters.

 Some store owners like to separate filters from category in url.
-You can do so with option 'Use saparator for filters' and 'Separator string'.
+You can do so with option 'Use separator for filters' and 'Separator string'.

 ### Search